dawsonlp/BasicMcpServer/README.md

 ## What is MCP?

-The Model Context Protocol (MCP) is a standard for communication between AI assistants and external services.
+The [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) is a standard for communication between AI assistants and external services.
 It enables AI assistants to:

 - Discover and call tools that perform actions
 - Access resources that provide information
 - Interact with external systems through a standardized interface

 By implementing an MCP server, you can extend the capabilities of AI assistants by giving them access to your services and data.
+This repository uses the [official Python SDK](https://github.com/modelcontextprotocol/python-sdk) and follows best practices for MCP server implementation.

 ## Prerequisites